InnPatron/Popstcl/README.md

 * Strive to be used in a production environment (That being said, I do plan on making a text adventure game as a rite of passage)
 * Full compatiblity with vanilla Tcl

+## Versioning
+Currently, releases follow semver for the Popstcl library.

 ## Organization
 This Git repository is split into two directories:
 > popstcl: core language constructs and virtual machine